Curry Houses Claim They Are Victims Of Unfair Home Office Raids

 London’s best Immigration lawyers, including OTS Solicitors, can manage the Tier 2 and 5 Sponsor Licence application process from start to finish for HR directors and employers.
 This includes ensuring processes and procedures are in place to prevent illegal workers.

-OTS Solicitors is regarded as one of the best immigration law firms in the UK.
-If you need advice on any immigration law matters, please phone our office on 0207 936 9960 to talk to one of our dedicated Immigration lawyers
+OTS Solicitors is regarded as one of the best Immigration law firms in the UK.
+If you need advice on any Immigration law matters, please phone our office on 0203 959 9123 to talk to one of our dedicated Immigration lawyers